Crop Production and Management

 1. Sprinkler System:

-• Beneficial for lawns, coffee plantations, and other crops.
+• Ideal for lawns, coffee plantations, and various crops.

 2. Drip System: